sco1/flake8-annotations/README.md

 | `ANN206` | Missing return type annotation for classmethod        |

 ### Type Comments
+**Deprecation notice**: Support for type comments will be removed in `3.0`.
+See [this issue](https://github.com/sco1/flake8-annotations/issues/95) for more information.
 | ID       | Description                                               |
 |----------|-----------------------------------------------------------|
 | `ANN301` | PEP 484 disallows both type annotations and type comments |